os-cau/cau-repl/docs/mycore.md

 >
 > `String stylesheet` *optional, repeatable* - The names of the XSLT stylesheets to be applied.
 This function will
 > resolve the names with MyCoRe's `MCRXSLTransformer.getInstance()` method, so the same naming conventions used there
 > apply here.
-If you pass multiple instances of this param  eter, the stylesheets will be applied in the same order.
+If you pass multiple instances of this parameter, the stylesheets will be applied in the same order.
 >
 > **Optional Named Parameters**
 >